chrisfcarroll/TestBase/README.md

 }
 ```

-TestBase.Mvc Version 3 for Net4
+TestBase.Mvc for Mvc 4 &amp; 5
 -------------------------------

 Use the `Controller.WithHttpContextAndRoutes()` extension methods to fake the